ktuna26/PyACL-Samples/acl_yolov5_pt/README.md

 Use this step to convert  **yolov3.pt**  to  **yolov3_sim.onnx**.

 ### Remove a few operators in the ONNX file
 The  **Slice** and  **Transpose** operators will slow down the model inference significantly.
 Use ./model/modify_yolov5.py script in this repo to remove the impact of these operators.
+This step is **NOT** needed for yolov3.

 ### ONNX -> OM
 ```bash